Georgia Meth Laws

 Methamphetamine is highly addictive and has an intense and sudden "high".
-It is possible to overdose and die from just one use of methamphetamine.
-Use of Methamphetamine over a period of time leads to severe health, mental, and social problems and Methamphetamine is widely regarded as one of the most dangerous and completely, holistically destructive drugs there is.
+It is possible to overdose and dies from just one use of methamphetamine.
+The use of Methamphetamine over a period of time leads to severe health, mental, and social problems and Methamphetamine is widely regarded as one of the most dangerous and completely, holistically destructive drugs there is.
 The criminal punishment for the possession, sale, distribution, and manufacture of Methamphetamine is designed to protect the public from the clear harms of this dangerous drug.

 Georgia Methamphetamine Laws

-In Georgia, Methamphetamine is a Schedule II Drug, meaning that the State Legislature recognizes some medical use in the drug and also that the drug is highly addictive and dangerous.
+In Georgia, methamphetamine is a Schedule II drug, meaning that the State Legislature recognizes some medical use in the drug and also that the drug is highly addictive and dangerous.
 If charged with possession or trafficking of methamphetamine, you can face significant fines and imprisonment.

 Methamphetamine Paraphernalia, or "Drug Related Objects", encompasses a wide range of items and devices for the manufacture, storage, testing, and use of the drug, and possession of the paraphernalia also results in criminal liability.
 Further, if someone is convicted of selling paraphernalia then they will also face this punishment.
 The first offense results in a misdemeanor.
 The second offense results in a misdemeanor of a "high and aggravated nature".
 Any conviction beyond the second results in a felony, imprisonment for between 1 and 5 years, and a fine of up to $5,000.